 What is a 360-Degree Customer View?

 The 360-degree customer view concept used to be deemed technically unattainable.
 After all, is it possible to know every little detail about the customer?
-However, data aggregation and analysis methods have made this unfeasible concept a reality.
+However, data aggregation and analysis methods have made this previously unfeasible concept a reality.
+And it has become an essential part of modern enterprise CX strategy.

 Companies are using all aggregated data about their customers to provide the most customized and effectual customer service possible.
 This customer-centric approach incorporates past and present data to predict and dictate the future of customers’ relationships with a brand.